arianrotolo/MintSetup/README.md

 ## <a id="intro">Introduction</a>

-This is a Bash script that will help you configure your [Linux Mint](https://www.linuxmint.com/) computers with all of the applications you want in a single script.
+This is a Bash script that configure your [Linux Mint](https://www.linuxmint.com/)

 ## <a id="installation">Installation</a>

-Running the app is super simple.

-### Setup.sh

-An older iteration of MintSetup without the GUI and without as many choices:
+Run the script
 ```bash
 bash setup.sh
 ```